Nováčany

 Nováčany (Jászóújfalu, alternatively Nasztraj) is a village and municipality in Košice-okolie District in the Kosice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1322.

 Geography

 The village lies at an altitude of 337 metres and covers an area of 17.345 km².

 It has a population of about 680 people.

+Population

 Ethnicity

 The population is almost entirely Slovak in ethnicity.

 Culture

 The village has a public library and a football playground and food facilities.